mohammadrezajavid-lab/Question-Game/README.md

 * **User Management**: Secure user registration and JWT-based authentication (access and refresh tokens).
 * **Role-Based Access Control (RBAC)**: Differentiates between regular users and administrators with specific permissions.
 * **Quiz Categories**: Users can select quiz categories (e.g., "football").
 * **Real-time Matchmaking**: Users can join a waiting list for a specific category to be matched with other players.
-(Core matching logic in scheduler is WIP)
+(Core matching logic in scheduler is WIP).
 * **Backoffice Operations**: Endpoints for administrative tasks like listing users (requires admin privileges).
 * **Database Migrations**: Managed using `sql-migrate`.
 * **Configuration Driven**: Application behavior is controlled via a `config.yaml` file and environment variables.
 * **Dockerized Environment**: Comes with a `docker-compose.yml` for easy setup of MySQL and Redis services.
 * **Graceful Shutdown**: The application handles interrupt signals for a clean shutdown process.
 * **Health Check**: Endpoint to verify the status of the server and its dependencies (DB, Redis).
+* **Scheduler**: For background job processing, such as the matchmaking logic, using `gocron`.
+* **User Presence**: Capability to update and check user's online presence using Redis.

 ---